ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-order/index.md

   (January, February...) or other groups which have business meaning that require order e.g. ["Severe", "Medium", "Low"] or ["Today", "Yesterday", "Older than 1 day"].

-To provide a group order, you should supply `defaultGroupOrderComparator` callback to the grid.
+To provide a group order, you should supply `initialGroupOrderComparator` callback to the grid.
 The callback is a standard JavaScript Array comparator that takes two values and compares them.

 The example below shows providing a default group order.
 From the example the following can be noted:

 - Groups are displayed using the [Group Rows Display Type](/grouping-group-rows), i.e. there is no column to click to sort the groups.
-- Groups are ordered alphabetically using a `defaultGroupOrderComparator`.
+- Groups are ordered alphabetically using a `initialGroupOrderComparator`.

 <grid-example title='Default Group Order' name='default-group-order' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"] }'></grid-example>